SilverLPs/kubuntu2404-configs/README.md

 --realtime | Adds user to the pipewire-group with realtime permissions.
 Recommended for low latency tasks like gaming and especially audio production.
 However, rare Pipewire bugs could freeze the system in edge cases, so don't enable this for maximum system stability.
 --lighttheme | Switch from the default dark theme to the light theme.
 --lighttheme-darkplasma | Change plasma elements like the taskbar, startmenu and widget to the dark theme look while using the light theme.
 The argument --lighttheme is still needed to active the light theme.
+--studio | Installs specific audio/video studio utilities and configurations.
+Does not install actual big applications only small tools!

 ## Pre-Usage